nkkmd/cultivationdata-net/SystemDevelopment/bluesky_thread_fetcher.md

 ## 1. Overview

 BlueskyThreadFetcher is a Python module designed to fetch threads from Bluesky and save them as structured JSON files.
-It systematically collects post content, images, external links, and other information in a reusable format.
+It systematically collects post content, images, playlist, external links, and other information in a reusable format.

 ## 2. Key Features